fido-device-onboard/pri-fidoiot/README.md

 ***NOTE***: If build is taking a lot of time in RHEL*, check the entropy of machine using `cat /proc/sys/kernel/random/entropy_avail` and make sure it's a multiple of 1000.
 If it's not a multiple of 1000, then run the following commands: `sudo yum install rng-tools -y` and `sudo service rngd start`.

+***NOTE***: Before starting the container on an open network, ensure that all the proxy settings are disabled, if any, and then proceed with starting the container.

 ### Credential storage

-Credentials are defined in the `<fdo-pri-src>/component-sample/demo/{component}/service.env` for each service and will be made available as environment variables to each docker/podman container.
+Credentials are defined in the `<fdo-pri-src>/component-samples/demo/{component}/service.env` for each service and will be made available as environment variables to each docker/podman container.

 aio/service.env
 manufacturer/service.env